Table of contents

 Operational costs and supply costs:

-No setup expenses
+No opening expenses

 Included in the monthly bill